Azure/aad-pod-identity/README.md

 ### 4. (Optional) Match pods in the namespace

-For matching pods in the namespace, please refer to namespaced [README](docs/readmes/README.namespaced.md).
+For matching pods in the namespace, please refer to the [namespaced documentation](docs/readmes/README.namespaced.md).

 ### 5. Deploy `AzureIdentityBinding`